IDEALLab/ideallab.github.io/blog/_posts/2019-12-27-Prospective-Students-FAQ.md

 * One-on-One Meetings: These may be regular or irregular depending on the needs and preferences of the student.
 Often these will discuss specific technical issues or plans for the upcoming weeks.
 We may schedule these as-you-need or we might set them up regularly recurring.
 I want to support the way you work best.
 * Weekly Research Office Hours: This is a drop-in (no appointment needed) time where I make myself available to any student who comes by.
 Sometimes you just have a quick question and stopping by OH is the right pace for that.
 * Quarterly Individual Development Plan (IDP) Meetings: Every three months I will sit down with you, one-on-one, to discuss your broader professional development and ways in which I can help you grow.
 These are forward looking and help me guide you as a mentor.
 They also carve out specific times in the year to support your growth holistically, and not just around individual research results or meetings.
+As part of these meetings, we also construct and update a career plan for you throughout your program so that we can proactively equip you with the skills you need by graduation to secure top positions in whatever career track you would like.
 * Project Meetings: If we have a larger collaborative project with multiple groups, we will typically meet regularly for those as well, to sync up with collaborators.
 * Lab Events: These are typically whole-lab events like retreats or social activities, but can also be things like invited talks or other research things of interest to the lab more broadly.